Definition of Capuchin in English:

 - Ladies formerly wore cloaks as their chief over-coats; they were used with some changes of form under the successive names of roquelaus, capuchins, and cardinals.

-- Genus Cebus, family Cebidae: four species
+- Genus Cebus, family Cebidae: four species, including the brown capuchin (C. apella)

 - I have spent many hours here photographing the cock-of-the-rock, the brown capuchin monkey (far right) and many insects, including long-legged flies.